Best Beginner Telescope

 Magnifying Power of a Telescope

 Eyepieces are small interchangeable lenses, or in other words the piece you look through your telescope.
-Most of the good telescopes for beginners go with a few eyepieces, but don’t worry, any time you want you will be able to buy more additionally.
+Most of the best beginner telescope go with a few eyepieces, but don’t worry, any time you want you will be able to buy more additionally.
 Remember that for clear images, the eyepiece must match the aperture of the telescope.
 If you use a very powerful eyepiece with a small aperture, the telescope will not show very clear images, while a large aperture telescope can use eyepiece with even 200 times magnification.

 A good rule to go by is the maximum magnification should not be more than 2 times the aperture in millimeters (or 50 times per inch aperture).
 As an example, a 4″ (100mm) telescope shouldn’t be used be used to magnify objects more than 200x (i.e. 4″ x 50, or 100mm x 2).
 So you have to be careful with a small telescopes that offer magnification much more than 100x.
 Don’t be grasping for power, even advanced astronomers with large and powerful telescopes rarely use eyepieces with magnification more than 250x.